jankazil/hrrr-data/README.md

 ### `hrrr-fetch-sfc-forecast`

-Download HRRR surface forecast GRIB2 files, convert them to netCDF, and extract selected variables.
+Download HRRR surface forecast GRIB2 files and extract the variables list in Section "Overview" into a netCDF file.

 **Usage:**